Zander MacKenzie: Partick Thistle

-Aged 16 MacKenzie graduated from the Thistle Weir youth academy and joined the club’s first team on a two year contract, as a modern apprentice.
+Aged 16 MacKenzie graduated from the Thistle Weir youth academy and joined the club's first team on a two-year contract, as a modern apprentice.

 MacKenzie made his first team debut for Thistle in September 2022, in the Scottish Challenge Cup, coming off the bench away to Falkirk.
 MacKenzie made his first league appearance for Thistle as a substitute in a 3-2 home defeat to Dundee, in November 2022.

+MacKenzie provided the first assist of his career in a 5-0 away win over Cove Rangers.

+Following a breakthrough into the first team, MacKenzie signed a three-year contract extension with Partick Thistle in July 2023.

+MacKenzie scored his first goal for Partick Thistle adding the third in a 3–0 home win over Queen's Park in the Scottish Championship in August 2024.

+In September 2025, MacKenzie joined Scottish League One club Queen of the South on loan until January 2026.